The UK left the European Union (EU) on 31 January 2020. It then entered into a transition period, which came to an end on 31 December 2020.

 Once we have recognised your qualification and are satisfied that you have meet our registration requirements, we'll invite you to complete your registration.

-You’ll need to log into your application and make a declaration that you will:
+You'll need to log into your application and make a declaration that:

-- hold, or will hold when you begin practising, an appropriate professional indemnity arrangement
+- you hold, or will hold when you begin practising, an appropriate professional indemnity arrangement

 - nothing has changed in respect of your character or health since first applying.